SEMICeu/documentation/toolchain.md

 When a change is committed to the _publication_ repository, a CI/CD process is initiated which produces the artefacts.
 The result of the generation process is stored in the _generated_ repository.

-A commit to the _thema_ repository is _not_ triggering the generation process.
+A commit to the _thema_ repository is **not** triggering the generation process.
 An editor can thus improve incrementally the content in the _thema_ repository, without being forced to generate each time the artefacts.
-Only when needed will the editor trigger the generation process.
+Only when neededm the editor will trigger the generation process.

-The usual change to the publication repository for triggering the generation process consists of changing the publication point corresponding to the data specification that has been edited.
+The usual change to the publication repository for triggering the generation process consists of **changing the publication point** corresponding to the data specification that has been edited.
 A publication point is a reference to a data specification in a _thema_ repository.
 An example is shown below:
 ```